The Ugly Side of a Beauty Brand: Former NYC Marketing Vice President Sues L’Oreal for Discrimination

 Seek Legal Assistance Today

 If Johnson’s claims are true and she can prove it, she will have a meritorious lawsuit against her former employer.
 The Equal Opportunity Act outlaws discrimination based on race, color, national origin, sex, religion, age, disability, political beliefs, and marital or familial status.
 If you have experienced discrimination in the workplace in New York or New Jersey, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.